-- Safety School bus manufacturers work diligently to ensure the safety of their products as a top priority.
-This includes the safety of the batteries, high-voltage components, and proper impact tests.
-A premature mandate that is not aligned with the available volumes in the market will result in third-party retrofitting of vehicles that are potentially not up to common safety standards. - Reliability Uptime is a key factor for fleet operators in the transportation industry to run their business effectively.
-Therefore, the reliability growth (RG) testing of components and entire vehicles is common practice for school bus manufacturers.
+- Safety OEMs work diligently to ensure safety of their products as top priority.
+This includes the safety of the batteries, high voltage components, and proper impact tests.
+A pre-mature mandate that is not aligned with the available volumes in the market will result in third party retrofitting of vehicles that are potentially not up to common safety standards. - Reliability Uptime is a key factor for fleet operators in the transportation industry to run their business effectively.
+Therefore, the reliability growth (RG) testing of components and entire vehicles is common practice for OEMs.
 RG testing requires a high number of test miles and time.
-Premature mandates would compromise the time that school bus manufacturers are allotted for their reliability testing standards. - Service Infrastructure Service and Maintenance providers need to be trained and qualified to perform maintenance and repairs on electric vehicles.
+Pre-mature mandates would compromise the time that OEMs are allotted for their reliability testing standards - Service Infrastructure Service and Maintenance providers need to be trained and qualified to perform maintenance and repairs on electric vehicles.
 Proper tools and personal protective equipment required to perform work on high-voltage components is an additional investment by operators.
-The training and rollout will take time.
+The training and roll-out will take time.
 However, without the proper availability of qualified service centers, electric school buses will not receive needed service and maintenance in time and will be out of operation.

-Key takeaways/immediate asks:
+Key takeaways/immediate asks